Wall Street Analyst Upgrade PPL Corp [PPL]. What else is Wall St. saying

 Argus have made an estimate for PPL Corp shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 08, 2024.
 While these analysts kept the previous recommendation, UBS dropped their target price from $29 to $25.
 The new note on the price target was released on October 04, 2023, representing the official price target for PPL Corp stock.
 Previously, the target price had yet another raise to $26, while Barclays analysts kept a Equal Weight rating on PPL stock.

-PPL Corp [PPL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.37.
-With this latest performance, PPL shares gained by 3.75% in over the last four-week period, additionally plugging by 12.98% over the last 6 months – not to mention a rise of 1.71% in the past year of trading.
+PPL Corp [PPL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.55.
+With this latest performance, PPL shares gained by 5.13% in over the last four-week period, additionally plugging by 16.64% over the last 6 months – not to mention a drop of -0.25% in the past year of trading.

 PPL Corp’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.73 and a Current Ratio set at 0.88.